Bootstrap FreeKB - Ansible - when parameter (if else statement)

 - foo != world

-Here is an example of a complex when parameter that has multiple and and or conditions.
+Here is an example of a when statement that has multiple and & or conditions.

 msg: multiple when statements